 - Stored as maocha from 2015 to 2020, before pressing, gives it unique characteristics

-A truly exceptional tea, the Qi is super powerful and so is the taste, there’s tons of sweetness and bitterness at the same time, with little astringency.
+A truly exceptional tea, the Qi is super powerful and so is the taste, there’s tons of sweetness and strength at the same time, with little astringency.
 Very well balanced strong tea.
-For these reasons, I nicknamed it “The Beast”
+For these reasons, I nicknamed it “The Beast”.

 The maker calls it “Legacy” (or “Inheritance”).
-It’s a tea he selected for his 60th birthday to share with his students and friends, his legacy left to them.
+It’s a tea he created for his 60th birthday to share only with his students and friends, his legacy left to them and I’ve been lucky enough to be offered to buy a few tongs of it.
 He is also the maker of our 2014 Puerh.uk Green Mark Meng Sa

 While beginners will probably like this a lot, I particularly can imagine more seasoned puerh drinkers being wowed by the refreshing strength of this tea and its uniqueness (due to aging as maocha before pressing, which gives it strong sweetness even though it’s relatively young).
 I certainly was.

 This is a steal given the very high quality.
 It’s the only younger tea I bought a big quantity of to age myself.